 Did you know that lotus rarely endures more than five days in a single life cycle?
 It always opens up in sunlight and goes back into the water at night.
 Lotus is a symbol of clarity, purity, and peace.
 It’s among the most popular flowers for tattoos among females.

 The unique look that lotus has makes it suitable for a large tattoo.
-People often put it on their back, especially when going with a black and gray design.
+People often put it on their backs, especially when going with a black and gray design.
 You can also go with blackwork, dotwork, and sketch styles for a lotus tattoo.

 Sunflower